tolarewaju3/eda-servicenow/README.md

 ## The Problem

-**40% of IT help desk time go towards password related tasks.**
+**40% of IT help desk time go towards password related tickets.**

 A key example of this is resetting employee's forgotten passwords.
 But while employees wait, productivity stalls, costing money on both ends—IT resolving the issue and employees stuck in limbo.

-**Enter Event-Driven Ansible.** It automates responses to events, like password reset tickets, saving time and money.
+**Enter Event-Driven Ansible.** It automates responses to events, saving time and money.

 ## The Architecture